Woodcock petition debate: through the looking glass with the shooting lobby

 On and on went the spokespeople for BASC and the GWCT.

 The answer to 'more Woodcock' was not NOT shooting them, but creating more habitat (presumably on shooting estates and this from a government that has missed every environmental target it has ever set itself and if still in power would undoubtedly miss the targets they've set for 2030).
 Of course, the real loss of habitat problem was not caused by us/farming/urban development, but by deer.
-For the shooting lobbyist, deer are well on the way to becoming the next scapegoat for 'countryside decline' and 'biodiversity loss', nibbling their way into the spaces typically reserved by shooting and agriculture for foxes and birds of prey.
+For the shooting lobbyist, deer are well on the way to becoming the next scapegoat for 'countryside decline' and 'biodiversity loss', nibbling their way into the hate-filled spaces typically reserved by shooting and agriculture for foxes and birds of prey.
 We must shoot more deer, they're out of control chorused the MPs.
 This, you may not need reminding, coming from the same party that almost exactly a week ago ruled out the reintroduction of wolves and lynx, natural predators of - er, deer, of course.

 Trudy Harrison, the Defra minister who was (on paper anyway) overseeing all this nonsense jumped at the chance to agree about shooting deer.
 While my diet is largely plant-based, she said, I do love me a bit of deer (I may be colloquialising).
 She seemed to suggest that it should be on the menu in hospitals.
 Really?
 Assuming you can actually get into a hospital these days, I'm personally not sure that serving up some lead shot with the vegetables is actually what a sick patient needs, but then I've not spent twelve years running down the health system, so what do I know...